DevAhmedKhalil/courses-app-nodejs/README.md

-# Courses App (Node.js) - Version 2
+# Courses App (Node.js) - Version 3 (Maybe the last)

 ## Overview

 - This project presents a course management system with functionalities to Create, Read, Update, and Delete (CRUD) courses.
-- Version 2 now uses MongoDB, which helps to store and retrieve data more effectively.
+- Version 3 now uses MongoDB, which helps to store and retrieve data more effectively.

-- 1- adding pagination with pages and limit.
-- 2- adding AppError class and make application Errors.
-- 3- adding catchAsync.js to catch any exceptions in async functions.
+### New Features in Version 3

+1. **User Management:**
+   - The addition of `userControllers` provides functionalities for managing users within the application.
+   - Users can be created, read, and deleted with corresponding API endpoints.

+2. **User Registration:**
+   - The `registerUser` function allows the registration of a new user by providing details such as first name, last name, email, password, and role.
+   - The user's password is securely hashed before being stored in the database.
+   - JWT token is generated upon successful registration.

+3. **User Login:**
+   - The `loginUser` function facilitates user login by validating the provided email and password.
+   - Upon successful login, a JWT token is generated for authentication.

+4. **User Deletion:**
+   - The `deleteUser` function enables the deletion of a user by providing the user's ID.
+   - The deleted user is removed from the database.

 ## Installation